-Largely road travel across India is allowed, public transport services like buses, trains, autorickshaws, and taxi services are functional, some of the states have permitted only 50% capacity in public transport.
+Largely road travel across India is permitted, public transport services like buses, trains, autorickshaws, and taxi services are functional, some of the states have permitted only 50% capacity in public transport.

-With the relaxation of lockdown/curfew rules across most Indian states, vehicles, both private and public transport are allowed to ply without any restrictions or e-pass.
+With the lockdown/curfew rules across most Indian states, vehicles, both private and public transport are allowed to ply without any restrictions or e-pass.
 In a few states, it is mandatory to produce a double vaccination certificate or a negative RT-PCR test when travelling, be it by road, rail or air.

-Interstate and Intrastate travel is largely permitted, there is no need for an E-pass to travel by road or air.
+Interstate and Intrastate travel is largely permitted, there is no need for an E-pass to travel by road.

 Private vehicles like cars and bikes are allowed to ply, remember to wear a face mask in a car , it is also advisable to keep a sanitizer and surface cleaner spray.

 Kerala government relaxed the lockdown regulations.
 Travel is permitted, public transport is allowed to function with 50 per cent capacity.
 Road travel for private vehicles is allowed without any restrictions.